Distributed Multisensor ISAC: MS ISAC Access and Estimation

+\textbf{High resolution DoD/DoA estimation.} Beamforming can be very important to support ISAC radio access and also provide some directional information about impinging waves, especially if the beam is narrow.
+However, it does not directly allow high-resolution directional estimation beyond the Rayleigh limit.
+The decisive factor for high-resolution \gls{doa} estimation is phase difference at displaced antenna outputs.
+This would enable a much more accurate \gls{doa} estimation than simply selecting the radiation pattern or relying on magnitude differences for \gls{doa} interpolation within the main beam lobe.
+The problem is that the analog\,/\,hybrid 5G beamforming interface hides the antennae in\,/\,outputs for individual access and processing, which prevents the estimation phase differences.
+However, high-resolution estimation schemes such as MUSIC or \gls{esprit} would require mutual antenna output correlation, which is a quadratic (hence nonlinear) operation and not linear beamforming for building the array correlation matrix.

-Although the 5G beamforming interface hides the antenna in/outputs for individual access and processing, high resolution DoD/DoA estimation can still be achieved by smart use of the precoding vectors.
-In case of hybrid beamforming, the outputs of the analog multibeam network maps a huge number of hundreds or even thousands physical antennas to a small number of virtual antenna ports where digitization takes place. \cite{ref97} describes beamformer design for \gls{dod} estimation based on limited-resolution phase shifters.
-However, as discussed above regarding high-resolution angular estimation, there are other approaches that allow for true high-resolution direction finding which goes beyond the mere resolution of beamforming.
-We will shortly introduce two approaches.
-Both solutions have in common that more than one beam is generated, that the beam patterns overlap, and that the multiple beam outputs explicitly differ in phase.
-The required number of virtual antenna ports is relatively small.
-This is because we only need to resolve those paths by angle that are not resolved by other parameters (delay, Doppler, or the complementary direction).
+In the case of hybrid beamforming, the outputs of the analog multibeam network map a huge number of hundreds or even thousands of physical antennas by a linear weight-and-sum network to a small number of virtual antenna ports where digitization takes place. \cite{ref97}, for instance, describes the beamformer design based on limited-resolution phase shifters.
+In the following, we introduce an approach for high-resolution \gls{doa} estimation that makes intelligent use of the precoding beamforming vectors.
+We assume that the beam patterns overlap and the beam outputs explicitly differ in phase, which can then be used for \gls{doa} estimation.
+The required number of virtual antenna ports is relatively small (much smaller than the number of antennas).
+This is because we only need to resolve those paths by angle that are not resolved by other parameters (delay, Doppler, or the transmit beamformer).